Working With Seasonal Affective Disorder or SAD

 - Less energy and reduced ability to concentrate.

-- Loss of interest in work, and in other activities.
+- Loss of interest in work and other activities.

 - Sluggish movements.